PerMalmberg/Smooth/README.md

 # Smooth
 C++ framework for writing applications based on Espressif's ESP-IDF.

+## Forking?

+Unless you're seriously intending to contribute to the project, please do not fork.
+Press that :star:-button instead - it shows your support for the project while keeping the number of (potentially) dead forks to a minimum.

 ## Overview

 Smooth provides a set of classes that makes life as a developer easier compared to working directly with ESP-IDF & FreeRTOS APIs.